petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

 ## Client Extension Projects

-Client extension development follows the _workspace_ plus _project_ model.
-Within a Liferay workspace a client extension project is a directory under `<workspace>/client-extensions` in which development takes place and where a single build process results in a single set of outputs.
-A client extension project contains a `client-extension.yaml` file which describes the client extensions implemented.
-The project also embodies the basic unit of packaging which is a **Universal File Format Archive** (UFFA for short).
+Client extension development follows a _workspace plus project_ model.
+Within a [Liferay workspace](../tooling/liferay-workspace.md), a client extension project is implemented in a folder under `[workspace-root]/client-extensions`.
+The project's `client-extension.yaml` file defines its client extensions, and single build process results in a single set of outputs for each project.
+When built, the client extension project is packaged as a deployable `*.zip` archive called a Liferay Universal File Format Archive (LUFFA).

 ## Grouping Client Extensions in Projects

-Client extensions grouped together in a single project form a cohesive collection, packaged as a single, deployable unit when built.
-It's your decision as a developer to group client extensions together where it makes sense (e.g., to improve efficiency when they should work on related tasks).
+Client extensions grouped in a single project comprise a single, deployable unit when built.
+You can group client extensions where it makes sense (e.g., to improve efficiency when they should work on related tasks), but there are restrictions.

-However, when you build client extensions in a single project together, they are associated with a Docker container that represents a workload particular to that project.
-This means that there are some restrictions on which kinds of client extensions can be grouped together.
-For example, [microservice client extensions](./microservice-client-extensions.md) cannot be grouped with most types of client extensions, because they represent a workload that runs as a microservice outside of your Liferay instance, which is incompatible with most other classifications (any except for configuration types).
+Because all client extensions in a single project are associated with a Docker container that represents a workload particular to that project, only certain kinds of client extensions are compatible for grouping.
+For example, [microservice client extensions](./microservice-client-extensions.md) can only be grouped with configuration client extensions, as microservices represent a workload that runs outside Liferay.

 You can group client extensions together in these ways:

-* Any client extension type with others of the same classification (i.e., only batch client extensions, or only front-end client extensions)
+* Client extensions of the same type (e.g., multiple batch client extensions)
-* *Configuration* client extensions plus *batch* client extensions
+* Configuration client extensions with batch client extensions
-* *Configuration* client extensions plus *front-end-client extensions*
+* Configuration client extensions with front-end client extensions
-* *Configuration* client extensions plus *microservice client extensions*
+* Configuration client extensions with microservice client extensions

-If you try to build a project which has an incompatible grouping of client extensions (e.g. `front-end` plus `microservice`), it causes an error.
+Building a project with an incompatible grouping of client extensions (e.g., front-end with microservice) fails with an error.

 ## Configuring Client Extensions

 Client extensions are defined in `client-extension.yaml` files with these properties:

-* `name`: Enter the name as it appears in the Liferay UI.
+`name`: Enter the name as it appears in the Liferay UI.
 If it's not configurable in the UI, the `name` value is not used.

-* `type`: Set the client extension's type (e.g., `themeCSS`).
+`type`: Set the client extension's type (e.g., `themeCSS`).
 The type determines how Liferay handles the client extension when it's deployed.

-* `dxp.lxc.liferay.com.virtualInstanceId`: Enter the virtual instance ID to deploy to.
+`dxp.lxc.liferay.com.virtualInstanceId`: Enter the virtual instance ID to deploy to.

-Each client extension project has its own folder inside of the workspace's `client-extensions/` folder.
+Each client extension project has its own folder inside the workspace's `client-extensions/` folder.
 A client extension project contains a single `client-extension.yaml` file, which defines one or more client extensions.
 For example, [the `iframe-2` project's `client-extension.yaml`](https://github.com/liferay/liferay-portal/blob/master/workspaces/liferay-sample-workspace/client-extensions/liferay-sample-iframe-2/client-extension.yaml) defines three `iframe` client extensions: `Baseball`, `Football`, and `Hockey`.

 ### Assembling Client Extensions

-When you build a client extension, more files are automatically created and packaged with the built [LUFFA](./packaging-client-extensions.md) (i.e., the resulting `.zip` file).
-However, you must define an `assemble` block in your `client-extension.yaml` file to configure which files to include from your build or project files.
+When you build a client extension, files are automatically created and packaged in the resulting [LUFFA](./packaging-client-extensions.md).
+Define an `assemble` block in your `client-extension.yaml` file to configure which files to include from your build or project files.

-An `assembleClientExtension` gradle task executes when you run `gradle build` or `gradle deploy` within a client extension project, and it includes the files specified in the project's `assemble` block.
-By default, outputs are placed into a `build/liferay-client-extension-build/` folder in your project.
+The `assembleClientExtension` gradle task executes when you run `gradle build` or `gradle deploy` within a client extension project.
+During execution, the files specified in the project's `assemble` block are placed into a `build/liferay-client-extension-build/` folder in your project.
 Everything in this folder is used to create the LUFFA (e.g., `dist/my-client-extension-project.zip`).

-The `assemble` block is a YAML *array* that can include multiple instructions for files to include.
-Each set of instructions must be in this form:
+The `assemble` block is a YAML array that can include multiple instructions for files to include.
+Each set of instructions follows this pattern:

 ```yaml
 - from: <some folder in your project>